ScenicFramework/scenic_new/README.md

 ## Erlang/Elixir versions

-Please note, it currently needs OTP 21 and Elixir 1.7.
+Please note, it currently needs at least OTP 21 and Elixir 1.7.
 If you have trouble compiling, please check that you are running those versions first.

 ## Install Prerequisites